fromsawa/amend/docs/amend/index.md

 are hardly human readable (without an IDE), or, simply lack the possibility of annotations (read: comments).

-Well, you heard it, YAML to the rescue: yes, but [No thanks!](noyaml.com).@footnote
-    The author does recognize the ideas behind YAML.
-He also wants to express, that alternatives, such as XML or JSON, have their merit.
+Well, you heard it, YAML to the rescue: yes, but [No thanks!](noyaml.com) (the author does recognize the ideas behind YAML; he also wants to express, that alternatives, such as XML or JSON, have their merit).

 RDBL provides a [simple sub-set](https://xkcd.com/927/) of YAML, is easy to parse and consitent.

-### Format
+#### Format

 The typical structure of an RDBL document is: